StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

     }
 }
 ```
-<h3>Additionnal Informations</h3>
+<h3>Additionnal Informations<a name="infos"></a></h3>
-<h6>In the certificate of the signed js script, several interesting information is present.
+<h6>In the certificate of the signed js script, some interesting informations are present.
 The RSA public key was randomly generated and did not import directly.
-The certificate was issued on March 15, 2019 and uses "thawte, Inc." as the organization name.</h6>
+The certificate was issued on March 15, 2019, and uses "thawte, Inc." as the organization name.</h6>

 ```json
 ProviderType         : PROV_RSA_AES